-We run five different specifications of the main model.
-The basic one with the full set of controls, and four others with incremental fixed effects.
-Month fixed effects capture any unobserved heterogeneity that affects equally the group of loans that become non-accrual for the first time during the same month.
+We run five different specifications of the main model: the basic one with the full set of controls and four others with incremental fixed effects.
+Month fixed effects capture any unobserved heterogeneity that equally affects the group of loans that become non-accrual for the first time during the same month.
 These include any source of macroeconomic or regulatory variation that impacts the probability of forbearance homogeneously across loans.

-Municipality fixed effect is added to account for differences on the probability of forbearance between distinct municipalities.
-One can think, for example, that firms and banks in municipalities with poor economic conditions may behave differently (in respect to negotiation on forbearance terms) that firms and bank in more developed cities.
+The municipality fixed effect is added to account for differences in the probability of forbearance across distinct municipalities.
+One can think, for example, that firms and banks in municipalities with poor economic conditions may behave differently (in terms of negotiating on forbearance) than firms and banks in more developed cities.

-Bank fixed effects account for differences on the probability of forbearance across distinct banks.
-These can be thought of differences in forbearance policies among banks.
+Bank fixed effects account for differences on the probability of forbearance across distinct banks, which can be thought of as differences in forbearance policies among banks.
 In the model with bank fixed effects, bank characteristics are dropped from the list of covariates to avoid multicollinearity issues.

-Finally, we use fixed effects for, municipality-month, industry-month, and bankmonth interactions.
-These fixed effects capture the impact of any economic condition on a specific municipality or industry for each month, and any bank specific behavior for each month.
+Finally, we use fixed effects for both municipality-month and bankmonth interactions.
+These fixed effects capture any economic condition's impact on a specific municipality for each month, and any bank-specific behavior for each month.

 All models are estimated using ordinary least squares (OLS) regression with robust standard errors clustered at the bank level.
-Clustering at the bank level is very conservative, as approximately 87% of loans from the sample are granted by only 5 of banks (although there are more than 1,000 banks in the sample).
+Clustering at the bank level is very conservative, as approximately 87% of loans from the sample are granted by only 5 banks, although there are more than 1,000 banks in the sample.